techborder/wp/wp-content/plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/readme.txt

 === WP Easy Paypal Payment Accept ===
-Contributors: Tips and Tricks HQ, Ruhul Amin
-Donate link: https://www.tipsandtricks-hq.com
+Contributors: Tips and Tricks HQ, Ruhul Amin, mbrsolution Donate link: https://www.tipsandtricks-hq.com
 Tags: Paypal payment, Accept payment for services or product, PayPal donation, wordpress paypal, paypal for wordpress, paypal plugin for wordpress, paypal integration, paypal, buy now, payment, currency, Requires at least: 3.0
-Tested up to: 4.4
+Tested up to: 4.5
-Stable tag: 4.9.1
+Stable tag: 4.9.2
 License: GPLv2 or later

 Easy to use Wordpress plugin to accept paypal payment for a service or product or donation in one click